 Feline trainer and behavior consultant, Dr. Marci Koski, is back to talk about the many reasons your cat could be spraying or having litter box issues.

-The goal of this podcast is to give you the tools to determine why your cat is spraying or eliminating outside of their litter box, so you can use that data to come up with a solution.
+Podcast Summary: Unfortunately, cats who have been labeled as having litter box issues or who frequently spray are often relinquished to shelters or in some cases, are euthanized.
+The goal of this podcast and the summary below is to give you the tools to determine why your cat is spraying or eliminating outside of their litter box, so you can use that data to come up with a solution.
 So put on your sleuthing pants!

 Why Do Cats Pee Outside of the Litter Box?

 Frequently when a cat is peeing outside of its litter box, it means there is a medical issue that needs to be checked out.
 Both Dr. J and Marci say, if you start noticing any change in litter box behavior, it's time to take your cat to get looked at by the vet.